mmhernandez/flex_meal_tracker/README.md

 ## To Do List:

 MUST HAVE:
-- Conditional on login/signup page, if logged in user navs to these pages they are not presented with login/signup pages (maybe a jinja session conditional to present the dashboard page)

 - Clear session when cancelling form submissions (consider making a cancel/blah route for each cancel button to clear session and redirect appropriately)

 - Finalize readme